 In this quiz, students read short passages from novels and answer questions related to types of conflict in the literature about the passages.
 A link to the Google Doc version of the quiz is included in the pdf for teachers who wish to alter the quiz to meet the needs of students.

-Teaching Person vs Self Conflict with Movie Trailers
+Teaching Person vs Self Conflict in Literature with Movie Trailers

 Luke Skywalker Surrenders to Darth Vader

 Luke struggles with his fear of turning to the dark side and his desire to save his friends, ultimately choosing to trust in the Force and confront Darth Vader.

 Aladdin battles with his self-doubt and insecurities as he tries to win over Jasmine.
 He learns to believe in himself and be honest about who he truly is.

 The Grinch struggles with his own identity and self-image, attempting to find the right outfit to wear to impress the townspeople and ultimately realizing that he doesn’t need to change who he is to be accepted.

 In this animated movie, a girl named Riley moves to a new city and must navigate the complex emotions that arise as a result.
 The conflict arises from Riley’s internal struggle to understand and accept her emotions and to find a way to cope with the changes in her life.

 Book Examples to use for Teaching Person vs Self Conflict

 - When Sophie Gets Angry-Really, Really Angry… by Molly Bang